armi1189/CV/README.md

 ## Andrea Armiliato

-I'm an enthusiastic italian guy who loves good food and coding.
-I've developed my passion during my early years but I've never went deep into it until my University years.
-I'm looking for a job placement that makes me fell at home and gives me the opportunity to learn more and improve my skills.
+I am an enthusiastic italian guy who loves good food and coding.
+I've developed my passion during my early years but I never covered it deeply until my time at University.
+I am currently looking for a job placement that makes me feel at home and gives me the opportunity to learn more and improve my skills.

 ## Skills

 #### Coding

-Been into coding since I was 10, self-taught until the age of 25 when I've decided to enroll at Makers Accademy, I define myself a really enthusiastic learner and a great problem solver.
+I have been a completely self-taught coder until the age of 25, where upon I decided to enroll at Makers Accademy, I define myself as a really enthusiastic learner and a great problem solver.
-During my expirence I had the oportunity to learn plenty of stuff, starting from work methodologies, such as TDD and pair programming, and ending with languages such as Ruby and JavaScript, with some of their relative frameworks.
-But most important i've learned how to properly learn by myself and i've all the instruments that I need to understand a new language from scratch and feel comfortable with it.
+During my expirence I had the oportunity to learn many thing, including work methodologies, such as TDD and pair programming, and programming languages such as Ruby and JavaScript, and their relative frameworks.
+More importantly, I have learnt how to properly teach myself and i have developed all the necessary techniques that I need to understand a new language from scratch and feel comfortable with it.

 There are some of the projects i've done during my twelve weeks adventure at Makers Accademy: